Grant Requests

 Somerset Relocation and Development Corporation

-Town of Somerset is seeking assistance to replace destroyed town sign.
+Town of Somerset is seeking the assistance to fund replacement of destroyed town sign

-We are seeking assistance to supplement our efforts in raising funds for a new Somerset sign.
+We are seeking assistance to supplement our efforts in raising funds for the new Somerset sign.
 The Somerset town sign was destroyed by a severe thunderstorm in 2022.
-The sign was a long-standing icon in the community and was recognized by travelers along State Road 13 for over 50 years.
+The sign was a long-standing icon in the community and was recognized by travelers along State Road 13 for over 40 years.
 Previously, the Town of Somerset's funding relied heavily on the selling of vacant lots.
 With no more available lots remaining, Somerset relies on its volunteers, donations, and grants to maintain the town's facilities (fire station, community building, and parks).
-Currently, the anticipated quote cost is $9,000 to $10,000 (will vary based on the current building material market).
-This quote is from a local business in Wabash County.
-The estimate includes the following: 1) 12 ft x 8 ft custom made wood, 2-sided sign 2) 2-sided letter board added below the sign 3) Labor 4) Installation with Permit.
+Currently, the quote is approximately $9,800.00 from a local business in Wabash County.
+Any funds remaining will go towards the landscaping around the sign.
+This will include mulch, rocks, and perennials from local businesses in Wabash County.
+The above sign estimate includes the following: --16 ft x 8 ft custom made wood sign (2 sided) --Letter board added below the sign (2 sided) --Labor --Installation with Permit

 Manchester Early Learning Center